 3

 *Major Elective Science - A minimum of 9 units.
 This additional course is required if you have not yet completed 9 units from the Science course list.
 Please view the course list for the Interdisciplinary Studies: Math and Science degree requirements.
-If you have already completed 9 units, choose any elective course numbered 100-499.
+If you have already completed 9 units, select any elective course numbered 100-499.
+Meet with a counselor to discuss potential elective course options.

 Legend